Whatsapp Icon

 Understanding Vitamin D's Impact on Cancer

 Vitamin D, often referred to as the "sunshine vitamin," plays a crucial role in bone health and immune function.
-But its potential influence on cancer has sparked interest and debate in the medical community.
+However, its potential influence on cancer has sparked interest and debate in the medical community.
 According to Dr. Jane Smith, an oncologist with over 20 years of experience, "Vitamin D's role in modulating the immune system suggests it could help in preventing certain cancers or improving the outcome for cancer patients."

 The Science Behind Vitamin D and Cancer